jeryjs/Userscripts/AniLINK/README.md

 <span>
 <a><video src="https://i.imgur.com/IUBT2tP.mp4" width=49.5%></a>
 <a><video src="https://i.imgur.com/cjcD2s6.mp4" width=49.5%></a>
+<a><video src="https://i.imgur.com/4DNZr1f.mp4" width=49.5%></a>
 </span>

 ## Compatibility and Legal Disclaimer

 AniLINK is designed to work seamlessly on all modern browsers with a userscript manager extension installed.
-It has been extensively tested on Tampermonkey for Google Chrome, ensuring maximum compatibility.
+It has been tested with Violentmonkey on Opera GX & Edge Browser, ensuring maximum compatibility.

 Please note that this script is for personal use only.
 Downloading copyrighted material may be illegal in your country.
 Use AniLINK responsibly and at your own risk.